Hyderabadi egg curry (Ande ka salan)

 Cilantro, minced, for garnish

-Heat the oil in a frying pan and add the onions and sauté on medium heat till they are dark golden.
+Heat the oil in a frying pan.
+Add the onions and sauté on medium heat until they are dark golden.
 Remove and drain on paper towels.
 Set aside.

-Lightly toast the desiccated coconut on a small frying pan for 2-3 minutes till lightly browned.
+Lightly toast the desiccated coconut in a small frying pan for 2-3 minutes until lightly browned.
 Remove from the pan to stop the cooking.
-Add to a small blender with the water and purée to a smooth paste.
+Add the coconut to a small blender with the water and purée to a smooth paste.
 Set aside.

 Heat the oil in a pot.
 Add the cinnamon stick and cloves and fry for 30 seconds.
 Add the chilli powder, turmeric and salt and give a quick stir.
 Add the tomatoes and fry for 5-6 minutes till the tomatoes are soft and have broken down into a sauce.

-Add the coconut paste, water and salt and mix in.
+Add the coconut paste, water, and salt and mix well.
 Bring to a simmer.
-Add the eggs, cilantro and green chillies.
+Add the eggs, cilantro, and green chillies.
 Simmer gently closed for 10 minutes.

-Serve hot garnished with fried onions and cilantro and a side of naan or rice.
+Serve hot garnished with fried onions, cilantro, and a side of naan or rice.